 Since a person’s normal level of balance or coordination is not known, these types of tests may be refuted by a skilled Orange County DUI attorney.
 But be aware that while the outcomes are not completely objective, the main purpose of these tests is to establish probable cause for a traffic stop or arrest.
 Other goals of subjective tests are to document a causal relationship between drinking and driving performance, as well as to spot physical or mental impairment while driving.

 If you have been arrested for DUI, you will need representation by an experienced legal expert.
-Now is the time to call Coffey & Coffey at (800) 706-7888.
+Now is the time to call the Law Office of Mike Coffey Attorney at Law& the Law Office of Mike Coffey Attorney at Lawat (800) 706-7888.
 Their knowledge of the law, police practices, and the operations of local courts is essential for a fair outcome to your case.